DSJR1284/nfl_crime/README.md

 Everyone interacting in the NflCrime project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[DSJR1284]/nfl_crime/blob/master/CODE_OF_CONDUCT.md).

+# Acknowledgments
+Micah Shute and the Dev Pandemic for all there support and guidance during this project.